AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

   in particular to object directories, library directories and exec directories.
   If the directories do not exist, they are created automatically.

-* :samp:`--in-place[={dir}]`
+* :samp:`--relocate-build-tree[={dir}]`

-  Real object, library or exec directories are relocated to the current working directory.
-If the project file is not at the root directory of the source-tree, `dir` must be specified to point to this root directory.
-This is required to be able to relocate properly artifact directories in the build directory.
+  With this option it is possible to achieve out-of-tree build.
+That is, real object, library or exec directories are relocated to the current working directory or dir if specificed.

+* :samp:`--root-dir={dir}`

+  This option is to be used with --relocate-build-tree above and cannot be specified alone.
+This option specify the root directory for artifacts for proper relocation.
+The default value is the main project directory.
+This may not be suitable for relocation if for the example some artifact directories are in a directory upper.
+The specified directory must be a parent of all artifact directories.

 * :samp:`--unchecked-shared-lib-imports`